run-ai/docs/docs/admin/researcher-setup/templates.md

 ## See Also

-* For a full list of parameters and their correct spelling, type and syntax, see the [Run:AI Submit REST API](../../developer/researcher-rest-api/rest-submit.md).

 * For a list of `runai submit` flags, see the Run:AI [runai submit reference](../../Researcher/cli-reference/runai-submit.md)
 * For a list of `runai submit-mpi` flags, see the Run:AI [runai submit-mpi reference](../../Researcher/cli-reference/runai-submit-mpi.md)